atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 over the lass: new novel, as if ssie was reading it, though (he saw nothing but Thomas Lumley in every line, Mrs. Selby called out — - “Has anybody been here
 I
 4 “
-“No; ” answered Fanny, with a half fuppressed ssgh.
+“No; " answered Fanny, with a half fuppressed ssgh.
-The maid, not being acquainted' with her reasons for the answer she had given, added — “No body but Mr. Lumley, ' “Madam.”
+The maid, not being acquainted' with her reasons for the answer she had given, added — “No body but Mr. Lumley, ' “Madam."
 C 3 “Oht
 V
 tt